 Gerontology represents an intellectually exciting field of study in which students can integrate information from diverse fields of inquiry.
 The interdisciplinary nature of the program is consistent with recommendations by the National Research Council that schools broaden the education graduate students receive in order to make them more valuable in the workplace.

 Purdue University was founded in 1869 as Indiana's link in the nationwide chain of land-grant universities.
-With an enrollment of approximately 39,000 students, Purdue is one of the 25 largest universities in America.
+With an enrollment of nearly 50,000 students, Purdue is one of the 50 largest universities in America.
 A variety of distinguished graduate and professional programs are offered at Purdue University, ranging from biochemistry and pharmacy to psychology and family studies.
 Recent national surveys rank many of the University's graduate programs among the country's top 20.
-An internationally renowned faculty at Purdue University is engaged in research which is supported by over $400 million annually in grants and contracts.
+An internationally renowned faculty at Purdue University is engaged in research which is supported by over $500 million annually in grants and contracts.

 The Center on Aging and the Life Course was founded July 1, 2003, and offers the world’s first dual-title gerontology PhD program.
 The Center on Aging and the Life Course emphasizes "the long view" in the study of aging.